Multiple long-term conditions & frailty

 - NICE-advised indicators for primary care - select subject=multiple long-term conditions.
 However, not yet adopted across the system and other indicators are being consulted on.

-- Annual GP Contract Services dataset containing 'electronic Frailty Index' data published by NHS Digital.
+- GP Contract Service data - annual and quarterly reports containing 'electronic Frailty Index' data published by NHS Digital.
 See NHS England guidance on identifying frailty.
-(May need to right-click, copy & paste links in Internet Explorer).
 A 'data dictionary' accompanying each dataset explains the content.
 Note: the current extract approach which generates quarterly counts presents a challenge for developing prevalence measures.

-- Various GP practice-based anonymised datasets are available to researchers based on either routine or ad hoc extracts from selected GP practice systems.
+- Various GP practice-based anonymised datasets are available to researchers (subject to stringent access protocols) based on either routine or ad hoc extracts from selected GP practice systems.
 These include Clinical Practice Research Datalink (CPRD), The Health Improvement Network (THIN), QResearch, ResearchOne, Research and Surveillance Centre (RSC) and General Practice Extraction Service (GPES).
-NHS Digital manages GPES (may need to right-click, copy & paste link in Internet Explorer) and is also developing a national GP dataset.
+NHS Digital manages GPES, has developed the national dataset - GPES data for pandemic planning and research (COVID-19) - and is also developing the national dataset - General Practice Data for Planning and Research (GPDPR).

-- Similarly, authorised access would be required to accessing underlying data on hospital episode statistics (HES), emergency care data set ('new' A&E collection), ONS data on deaths and linked HES-ONS mortality data.
+- Authorised access would be required to accessing underlying data on hospital episode statistics (HES), emergency care data set ('new' A&E collection), ONS data on deaths and linked HES-ONS mortality data.
 Further details on hospital-based data can be found via NHS Digital's Secondary Uses Service (SUS) pages.
-(May need to right-click, copy & paste NHS Digital links in Internet Explorer).

 - Some local authorities have their own local integrated datasets which they are using to measure the prevalence of multi-morbidity and/or frailty.
-For example, see Kent Integrated Dataset - frailty analysis (2017) showing 'fit' and frailty levels by age group.
-To make relevant contacts, please use the Forum on the PHE National Intelligence Knowledge Hub site.
+For example, see Kent Integrated Dataset - frailty analysis (2018) showing 'fit' and frailty levels by age group.
+To make relevant contacts, please use the Forum on the PHE National Intelligence Knowledge Hub.

 - See also the various research-based estimates and 'related topics' data signposted below.